 Our curriculum is designed to offer our children a broad and balanced curriculum, that promotes values necessary to live in our society today.
 We deliver the National Curriculum in a way which is appropriate to our city, our area and our school; a curriculum that offers rich opportunity and experience to set firm foundations to promote life-long learning.

-Subjects covered in Key-Stage 1 (5-7) and Keystage 2 (7-11): RE, English, Maths, Science, Art and Design, Computing, Design and Technology, Geography, History, Music and P.E.
+Subjects covered in Key-Stage 1 (5-7) and Keystage 2 (7-11) are: RE, English, Maths, Science, Art and Design, Computing, Design and Technology, Geography, History, Music and P.E.
 Keystage 2 children also learn Spanish.

-A detailed curriculum overview has been mapped out for all foundation subjects across Keystage 1 and 2 (See link below).
+A detailed curriculum overview has been mapped out for all foundation subjects across Keystages 1 and 2 (See link below).
 As with English, Maths and Science, we teach skills and knowledge leading to independent application.
 Year-on-year, these are built upon ensuring progression through the school.
 Wherever possible, opportunities to apply English and Maths skills are planned into foundation subjects.
-Half-termly curriculum maps are sent to parents to ensure that skills taught in school can be reinforced at home.

 Foundation subjects are assessed at the end of every topic using working towards, expected and greater depth criteria.
 This information is then used to plan for the application of skills across the curriculum.
 Opportunities are then given to revisit skills to help children achieve greater depth.

-English lessons incorporate the teaching of reading, writing, spelling, phonics, grammar and handwriting.
+English incorporates the teaching of reading, writing, spelling, phonics, grammar and handwriting.

 Early Years Foundation Stage